Running remote workshops and design sprints

 Replicate the whiteboard online

-on another to act as a whiteboard.
+You'll want to have an online tool to facilitate collaboration.
+I've used a combo of on another to act as a whiteboard.
 We've used Google Docs / Slides, MURAL, Miro and Invision Freehand.

 I'll still document as much of the sprint in a Trello, and have used the Trello board to help facilitate parts of the sprint as well.

 In practice Design Sprint changes